You can’t beat @northumberlandgreen mixed salad leaves; so vibrant and crispy.

 Bags at this time of year will also contain lettuce leaves, but you won’t find any boring old round-headed Iceberg lettuce here.
-This spring’s mixes have included Jack Ice, Reine des Glaces and Winter Marvel (all sown during the winter, as you might guess by the names!) along with a few Red Salad Bowl, Lollo Biondi and Lollo Rossa leaves.
+Spring mixes include the following lettuce varieties:

-Other leaves making intermittent appearances at this time of year are baby Rainbow Chard, rocket and a very few pea shoots.
+Other leaves making intermittent appearances at this time of year are baby rainbow chard, rocket, and possibly a few pea shoots.

-After about May, Asian and mustard greens are no longer viable – they bolt quickly and (as we quickly discovered last year) are devoured by insects, so for the rest of the growing season the mix is dominated by lettuce.
-This year we’ll be growing 16 different types of large-leaf lettuce, of all different shapes, sizes and colours, most of which you won’t ever find in the shops.
-We’ll also be including some baby lettuce leaves as well.
+After about May, Asian and mustard greens are no longer viable – they bolt quickly and (as we quickly discovered during our first year in business) are devoured by insects, so for the rest of the growing season the mix is dominated by lettuce.

-Given the incredibly short winter days here in north Northumberland things grow way too slowly for us to have enough to bag and sell them, but we overwinter Asian and mustard greens in our polytunnels ready for the spring (and yes, we may sometimes also pick a few to enjoy in a wintry salad at home 😀❄️🥬)
+Given the incredibly short winter days here in north Northumberland leaves grow way too slowly for us to have enough to bag and sell them, but we overwinter Asian greens, mustard greens and lettuces in our polytunnels ready for the spring.